LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-reporting.md

 ### Solution:

-1. If you are a LiveEngage Administrator or a user with Report Builder “Edit” access, click the Refresh button at the top of the dashboard.
+1. If you are a LiveEngage Administrator or a user with Analytics Builder “Edit” access, click the Refresh button at the top of the dashboard.
 2. If you are not any of the above, click File > Re-prompt.
 The time frame selector displays again.
 3. Run the dashboard again to refresh the data.